chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/proof-roles-and-email-alerts.md

 Proof roles and email alerts help drive the proof workflow, making sure recipients have the right access to proofs and have visibility into the work being done.

-Let’s review some basic proof terminology:
+Let's review some basic proof terminology:

 * **Proof role —** Defines what a user can do with a proof (e.g., comment, markup, approve, etc.).
-* **Email alert —** Emails sent to people in the proof workflow when there’s activity on the proof.
+* **Email alert —** Emails sent to people in the proof workflow when there's activity on the proof.

 ![An image of the [!UICONTROL New Proof] window with the [!UICONTROL Proof role] and [!UICONTROL Email alerts] columns highlighted.](assets/proof-roles-and-email-alerts.png)

-Your proof system administrator can set default proof roles and email alerts for your organization’s proof users.
+Your proof system administrator can set default proof roles and email alerts for your organization's proof users.
 In addition, this information can be built into proof workflow templates (also known as automated workflow templates).

 There may be times, however, when you need to set this information manually while uploading a proof.

 [!DNL Workfront] offers these general recommendations when assigning proof roles to proof recipients:

 * **Reviewer & Approver —** These users can both make comments on proofs and make a decision (such as approved or rejected) on a proof.
 Use this proof role for the key internal and external stakeholders in the review process.
 * **Reviewer —** Some people in your proof workflow only need to make comments, this role is ideal for them.
-The reviewer role can also be assigned to [!DNL Workfront] users who primarily upload proofs or serve as a proof owner but otherwise aren’t part of the proofing process.
+The reviewer role can also be assigned to [!DNL Workfront] users who primarily upload proofs or serve as a proof owner but otherwise aren't part of the proofing process.
-* **Read Only —** Ideal for recipients who only need to see the proof. [!UICONTROL Read Only] gives view access and doesn’t allow for comments.
+* **Read Only —** Ideal for recipients who only need to see the proof. [!UICONTROL Read Only] gives view access and doesn't allow for comments.

 [!DNL Workfront] offers these general recommendations when assigning email alerts to proof recipients: